 Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
 If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
 Also, be sure to visit this page’s FAQ And Objections: How To Be Saved, Our Part

-So, let’s lay down what we have been taught for just a moment.
-We are going to look at the Bible objectively to see what (if anything) our part is in obtaining salvation.
-What is the way that the Bible tells us how to be saved?
+So, let’s set aside what we’ve been taught for just a moment.
+We are going to look at the Bible objectively to determine what (if anything) our part is in obtaining salvation.
+What does the Bible tell us we must do to be saved?

 Even a Free Gift Requires You to Accept It